dylanflesch/archipelago/docs/UpgradeFrom1dot4.md

  and
 `https://raw.githubusercontent.com/esmero/archipelago-deployment-live/refs/heads/1.5.0/drupal/scripts/archipelago/update_deployed.sh`

-from the new release and, as described in the general (from zero) [deployment instructions](https://github.com/esmero/archipelago-deployment-live/blob/1.5.0/README.md) replace the `http://esmero-web` with your real domain.
+from the new release and, as described in the general (from zero) deployment instructions at [https://github.com/esmero/archipelago-deployment-live/blob/1.5.0/README.md](https://github.com/esmero/archipelago-deployment-live/blob/1.5.0/README.md)].
 On a terminal navigate to your base archipelago deployment folder and run the following command replacing `your.domain.org` with your actual domain.

 ```shell
  sed -i 's/http:\/\/esmero-web/https:\/\/your.domain.org/g' drupal/scripts/archipelago/deploy.sh